youkwhd/youkwhd.com/_posts/what-makes-a-gnu-linux-rice-looks-good.md

 ## Conclusion

 here comes the conclusion, don't be afraid to change things up, especially for your own good.
-If you are too afraid to make a mistake, configure a virtual machine, then use it as an experiment GNU/Linux rice.
+If you are too afraid to make a mistake, configure a virtual machine, then use it as an experiment GNU/Linux rice, tho you might have more issues with virtual machines, it's still a good alternative way to ricing.

 keep your attention to small details like spaces in between windows.
 When it comes to customizing your GNU/Linux, if you ever feel like it's wonky, re-check if anything doesn't make sense, e.g; your theme doesn't match, or if it's too bright.

-happy hacking folks!
+happy hacking!